fleetdm/fleet/handbook/engineering/README.md

 ### Freeze day

-To begin the freeze, [open the repo on mergefreeze](https://www.mergefreeze.com/installations/3704/branches/6847) and click the "Freeze now" button.
+To begin the freeze, [open the repo on Merge Freeze](https://www.mergefreeze.com/installations/3704/branches/6847) and click the "Freeze now" button.
 This will freeze the `main` branch and require any PRs to be manually unfrozen before merging.
-PRs can be manually unfrozen in mergefreeze using the PR number.
+PRs can be manually unfrozen in Merge Freeze using the PR number.

+> Any Fleetie can [unfreeze PRs on Merge Freeze](https://www.mergefreeze.com/installations/3704/branches) if the PR contains documentation changes or bug fixes only.
+If the PR contains other changes, please confirm with your manager before unfreezing.

 #### Check dependencies